 Information flow

 The JWGGM points out that any legal provisions requiring the use of paper based formats should be abolished and machine readable efficient technology and formats enabling STP shall be used.
-The MSGMs are built on the assumption that End Investors can be reached by either ISO formatted messages or other electronic means compliant with the national law (e.g. electronic post boxes, electronic addresses of the issuer, etc.); the MSGMs do not impose paper based communications in any way.
+The MSGM are built on the assumption that End Investors can be reached by either ISO formatted messages or other electronic means compliant with the national law (e.g. electronic post boxes, electronic addresses of the issuer, etc.); the MSGM do not impose paper based communications in any way.

 g) Scope of application

-In accordance with the SRD, which does not distinguish between domestic and foreign shareholders, the MSGMs will apply to both domestic and cross-border operational processes: in other words the same MSGMs will apply for communication with domestic End Investors and foreign End Investors.
+In accordance with the SRD, which does not distinguish between domestic and foreign shareholders, the MSGM will apply to both domestic and cross-border operational processes: in other words the same MSGM will apply for communication with domestic End Investors and foreign End Investors.

 All types of GMs for shares, both bearer and Registered Shares, provided they are